dhruv572/Automated-Network-Configuration-Using-Ansible/README.md

 # Automated-Network-Configuration-Using-Ansible

-The Goal of This Project Is To Automate Several Network Configurations like routers, firewalls, and switches using Ansible, reducing manual effort and ensuring consistency.
+Automate Several Network Configurations like routers, firewalls, and switches using Ansible, reducing manual effort and ensuring consistency.

 ### Features